Kona Bicycle Company

 Kona Bikes is a bicycle company based in the Pacific Northwest.
 The company was founded in 1988 by Dan Gerhard, Jacob Heilbron and Jimbo Holmstrom in Vancouver, BC.
-Their world headquarters are in Ferndale, Washington, with Canadian distribution offices in Vancouver, and European distribution offices in Monaco.
+Their world headquarters are in Ferndale, Washington, USA with Canadian distribution offices in Vancouver, and European distribution offices in Monaco.

 Gerhard and Heilbron worked initially with Mountain Bike Hall of Fame rider Joe Murray to create a range of custom steel hardtails.
 Kona was the first brand to produce a complete range of sloping top tube design mountain bike frames.

 Paul Brodie collaborated with the TBG and was likely instrumental in implementing the sloping top tube design from previous work with Rocky Mountain and with his own company.

 The Canadian headquarters are located near the famous North Shore Mountains of Vancouver, leading Kona to develop a range of Freeride mountain bikes in 1998 known for durability as well as for their ability to handle extremely technical downhill terrain.
 In the 1990s, provocative names were used on Kona bikes and components like Humuhumunukunukuapua'a, Sutra, Sex One, Sex Too, Stinky, Jackshit, while there are rumors about one of their early logos being inspired by an anus, aiming to be placed as an "alternative" bicycle company or as the "smallest biggest company in the world".

-Kona has gone on to develop a complete range of road, commuter, cyclo-cross in addition to a complete range of mountain bikes.
-Using a range of materials including carbon fiber, titanium, aluminum and steel, Kona's bikes are sold in over 60 countries worldwide.
+Kona has gone on to develop road, commuter, cyclo-cross, and mountain bikes.
+Kona's bikes are sold in over 60 countries worldwide.

 On January 19, 2022, the founders announced the sale of the company to diversified outdoor equipment maker Kent Outdoors.
 On April 19, 2024, Kent Outdoors began winding down operations with plans to sell the brand.

-On May 20, 2024, Dan and Jake announced that they had re-purchased the brand from Kent Outdoors with plans to re-launch it.
+On May 20, 2024, Gerhard and Heilbron announced that they had re-purchased the brand from Kent Outdoors with plans to re-launch it.

 Kona Factory Team

 Kona has a long-standing tradition in the support of bicycle racing, beginning with their first product designer Joe Murray who was also a two-time US National mountain bike champion.
-Many elite riders have been part of the Kona Team including 2012 Giro D'Italia winner Ryder Hesjedal (CAN),Two time World Champion cross country mountain biker 2001,2002 Roland Green (Can), World Downhill Champions Steve Peat (UK) and Greg Minnaar (RSA), 2004/2005 World Downhill Champion Fabien Barel (FR), World Cup Downhill Champion Tracy Moseley (UK), and US National Mountain Bike and Cyclo-Cross champions Ryan Trebon and Anne Knapp.
+Many elite riders have been part of the Kona Team including 2012 Giro D'Italia winner Ryder Hesjedal (CAN), Two time World Champion cross country mountain biker 2001, 2002 Roland Green (Can), World Downhill Champions Steve Peat (UK) and Greg Minnaar (RSA), 2004/2005 World Downhill Champion Fabien Barel (FR), World Cup Downhill Champion Tracy Moseley (UK), and US National Mountain Bike and Cyclo-Cross champions Ryan Trebon and Anne Knapp.
 Over 200 National and World Champions have been won by Kona riders.
 The current Kona Factory team competes in National and International events and includes riders from Canada, the UK, Australia, France and the US.